 Help Reduce Injury Risk

 As long as you’re performing strength exercises safely, increasing the volume and intensity of your strength training can help you reduce your injury risk as a runner.
 (9) Especially if you’re starting to train for distance running for the first time, balancing your endurance sessions with strength training can help you avoid overuse injuries.
 (10)

 How to Program Concurrent Training

-Ok, so you want to improve your squat max and build your endurance.
-Or, you want to get faster on the track, and know that hitting the weights can help.
-Concurrent training is the act of training for endurance and strength at the same time.
+Yes, you want to improve your squat max — but you also want to build your endurance.
+Or, you want to get faster on the track and know that hitting the weights can help.
+Concurrent training is when you’re training for endurance and strength at the same time.
 To do this successfully, you’ll have to take into account different individual factors and program your specific training accordingly.

 On the other hand, if you primarily want to get better at running, do your running workouts before strength training.
 (11) Whether you’re a runner or a strength athlete, separating your workouts by at least three to six hours can help you maximize your gains.
 (14)(15)

 Strength Training Volume for Runners